shradhatx/reference/amazoninterview.md

  Detective - visibility
  Responsive - remediation from potential deviation

 #### Architecting and designing optimum solu.
     Design architecture: business vision, goals & objectives, conceptual and logical (functional) design diagrams.
 Used to communicate architecture to business-focused stakeholders.
-    Implementation architecture: physical views within IT system and specific implementation com[ponents and their relationships.
+    Implementation architecture: physical views within IT system and specific implementation components and their relationships.
 Used primarily by technical stakeholders.

 ### AWS Enterprise accelerator
 Professional services offered by AWS to enterprise customers to rapidly achieve key capabilities or meet specific objective ex: value analysis, compliance jumpstart (HIPAA, MPAA,...), SAP architecture, application optimizationi etc.

 #### IgniteD2k
 First on cloud till hardware was procured (used from DELL) then containing cost became important.